PranavXDragon/SS-InfoTech-Internship/README.md

 ├── Day6
 │   └── Task 6 - Getting Started with React and Vite
 │
+├── Day7
+│   └── Task 6 - Enhanced Website UI with About Page and Automatic Image Slider │
 └── README.md
 ```
 Each folder contains the tasks, source code, and project files completed on that particular day.